OsamaHaydar05/Sem3/README.md

 1. Clone this repo:
    "git clone https://github.com/OsamaHaydar05/Sem3.git"
+   or
+   Open "Project Sem3.code-workspace"

-2. Open the project in VS code or another program
+3. Open the project in VS code or another program

-3. Run the `Main` class (inside `startup`) with Java and to try it
+4. Run the `Main` class (inside `startup`) with Java and to try it